Views: 894

 Camera Performance: Great for Daylight, Okay for Night

 The 50MP main camera is surprisingly reliable.
 In broad daylight, your photos will look sharp, vibrant, and ready for Instagram.
 It captures great detail for a budget phone.
 However, the 5MP ultra-wide and 2MP macro lenses are mostly there for “extra” features—they don’t perform well in low light.
-If you are taking photos at a night party, expect some grain and “muddy” colors.

 Pros and Cons: The Honest Breakdown